Alam Simsim: Messaging and impact

 The show, in addition to teaching basic literacy and mathematics, also focuses on regional issues, including gender equality, girls' education, and health and hygiene.
 In addition, the program showcases Egyptian culture and communities, including Christian and Muslim celebrations.
 In 2006 AlKarma Edutainment worked with Johns Hopkins University Center for Communication Programs to create public service announcements featuring the Alam Simsim characters to raise awareness about avian influenza and how to avoid contracting it.

 Studies have found that children who watch the program do show improvement in literacy and math skills, and caregivers who watch the program show some modifications in their parenting styles.
 Viewership is also correlated with gender-equitable views and with girls' interest in education and professional careers.
 A 2013 study found that children's exposure to the program was significantly associated with learning.

 Reception

-The show became very popular in Egypt after Suzanne Mubarak, Egypt's then-First Lady, became involved with the program in 2000.
+The show became very popular in Egypt after Suzanne Mubarak, Egypt's First Lady, became involved with the program in 2000.
 98% of Egyptian households were viewing the program by 2001.